kornsour/react-node-mongo/README.md

 example.env files have been added to show which environment variables need to be set for the application

+_NOTE_ Google ClientID for dev enviornment has a redirect URI using port 5001

 ### React and Redux Flow

 - React Component